sander-wood/deepchoir/README.md

-# DeepChoir

-## Chord-Conditioned Melody Harmonization with Controllable Harmonicity
+# Chord-Conditioned Melody Harmonization with Controllable Harmonicity

 This is the source code of DeepChoir, a chord-conditioned melody harmonization system with controllable harmonicity, trained/validated on Chordified JSB Chorales Dataset.